Spiral Staircase Dimensions & Measurements

 |Stair Diameter||Clear Walking Path|

 Because spiral stairs are often used for their space saving features, many people are concerned that the stair will be too narrow for regular use.
-We call the actual walkable room on your tread the clear walking path.
+We call the actual walkable room on your tread the clear walking path, which helps you meet stair tread code.
 This is a major measurement as you want to be comfortable walking up and down your stair.
 Some spaces call for a 3’-6” diameter stair.
 As this measurement only gives you a 17” clear walking path, they are normally used as a secondary means of access.
 While this is a perfectly safe diameter and walking space size, if you have more room you may want to look at larger diameters.
 You gain 3 inches of walking space for every 6 inches of diameter.
 Our 5’ diameter stair meets code and allows for 26” of clear walking space.
 This probably the closest that you will get to a traditional stair walking path.

 |Stair Diameter||Platform Size|